 Subject Matter – a coming-of-age story about a young boy, one of three brothers, in a mixed-race family in New York.
 The family is a madcap, affectionate one, yet domestic violence is a feature of the parents’ chaotic relationship and their treatment of the boys.
 In the process of growing up, the boy discovers his sexuality.

 Structure/Style – The book is written mainly through longer short-short stories.
 There are 19 chapters.
-Some are only 3-4 pages long, but many run to 6-7 pages, a small number are 8-9 pages long, and one is 12 pages long.
+Some are only 3-4 pages long, but many run to 6-9 pages, and one is 12 pages long.
 As a result this novella stretches the category of the novella-in-flash, with so many chapters over 1,000 words (though under 2,500).
 Stories of 1,000-2,000 words in length have been called “Sudden Fiction”, following the anthology Sudden Fiction: American Short-Short Stories, published in 1983 and edited by Robert Shapard and James Thomas.
 This was an influential book in the gradual crystallisation of the flash fiction category/label (before James Thomas’s 1992 anthology Flash Fiction: 72 Very Short Stories officially established the term Flash Fiction, describing stories of up to roughly 750 words).
 So if there were a category “novella-in-sudden-fiction” We the Animals would be there.
 Stylistically, the book is very energetic (in both the characters’ actions and also the vitality of the language) and the sentences are often strongly rhythmical, with recurring use of triple clauses (“We wanted more music on the radio; we wanted beats; we wanted rock.” (p.1)).
 These create a wonderful musicality.

 What can novella-in-flash writers learn from this book?

-(3) The book is a remarkable example of how to use Point of View skilfully.
+(3) We the Animals is a remarkable example of how to use Point of View skilfully.
 Many early chapters use a first person plural “we” narrator and present the three brothers as a group; but gradually as the boys grow older an independent “I” narrator emerges as a feature – someone with his own action, occasionally with his own chapters separate from his brothers, someone with his own particular responses to his situation – the POV thereby reflecting the individuation of the adolescent.
-The use of the children’s point of view is nuanced – there are times when they don’t fully recognise the evidence of domestic violence between the parents, but the reader can infer it – the POV portraying the limited understanding of youth.
-In the penultimate chapter, there is a brilliant shift into an almost “dissociated” narrator – the boy describing himself using the third person “he/him” – which absolutely fits the fraught emotional situation.
+The use of the children’s point of view is nuanced – there are times when they don’t fully recognise the evidence of domestic violence between the parents, but the reader can infer it – the POV conveying the limited understanding of youth.
+In the penultimate chapter, there is a brilliant shift into an almost “dissociated” narrator – the boy describing himself using a third person “he/him” – which absolutely fits the fraught emotional situation.